Estimated reading time: 12 minutes

 Consider talking to a financial advisor once your credit card debt is paid and you save for emergencies.

-Your current notice of assessment for 2019 will tell you how much room you have for your registered retirement savings.
+Your current notice of assessment will tell you how much room you have for your registered retirement savings.

 Call the Canada Revenu Agency or log in to your My Account.